John Bull (locomotive): Smithsonian Institution and locomotive restoration

 The restoration was supervised by the PRR's chief mechanical officer, Theodore N. Ely.
-Ely was confident enough in its 50-mile (80.5 km) test run to Perth Amboy, New Jersey (which took two hours and fifteen minutes), that the governors of all the states that the locomotive was to pass through and the then President of the United States, Grover Cleveland, were invited to ride behind the engine on its first leg toward Chicago.
-The John Bull was to pull a few passenger cars in a train that would carry dignitaries and representatives of the press.
+Ely was confident enough in its 50-mile (80.5 km) test run to Perth Amboy, New Jersey (which took two hours and fifteen minutes), that the governors of all the states that the locomotive was to pass through and the then President of the United States, Grover Cleveland, were invited to ride in passenger cars carrying dignitaries and representatives of the press on its first leg toward Chicago.
 The train traveled to Philadelphia, Pennsylvania, in the charge of one locomotive crew.
 From Philadelphia, local engineers (train drivers) were employed to ride on the locomotive's footplate as pilots to advise the operators for the trip over the local engineers' territories for the rest of the journey to Chicago.
 Traveling at 25 to 30 mph, the train departed from the Pennsylvania Railroad's Jersey City station at 10:16 a.m. on April 17 and reached Chicago on April 22.
 The locomotive operated during the exhibition giving rides to the exhibition's attendees, and then the train left Chicago on December 6 for the return trip to Washington.
 The locomotive arrived back in Washington on December 13.

 In 1927 the John Bull again traveled outside the museum.
 The Baltimore and Ohio Railroad was celebrating its centenary that year in its Fair of the Iron Horse in Baltimore, Maryland.
 Since the locomotive's original tender (fuel and water car) had deteriorated beyond repair and was dismantled in 1910, the PRR built a replica of the tender at its Altoona, Pennsylvania, workshops.
 The locomotive was also refurbished in Altoona for operation during the fair.
 This fair was the last steam up for the locomotive until 1980.